 Most new-build houses now come with a 10 year warranty, underwritten by companies such as NHBC or LABC.
 If StoreFloor was fitted by your builder as a paid-for option, then it will be covered under this warranty, because the warranty typically covers the materials and the labour of the items fitted by the builder.

 Of course, you need to be sensible.
 If you overload your StoreFloor so much that it causes the ceiling below to bend slightly and crack, you can’t claim for this under your warranty.
-But if you use the product as designed, and something else goes wrong with your roof, then the builder will still need to fix anything they built wrong in the first place.
+But if you use the product as designed, and something else goes wrong with your roof, then the builder will still need to fix anything they built wrongly in the first place.

 It’s worth remembering that tens of thousands of new-build home owners in the UK have had StoreFloor fitted, it’s a very common option in houses that often don’t have much storage space elsewhere.

 Orders will normally be delivered in 2-4 working days, and always within one week.
 If your order is urgent, let us know and we’ll do our best to speed things up.
 We use Palletways (the UK’s largest pallet network) to deliver kits with boards as well as our XL and XXL kits without boards.
 All other kits and parts without boards are delivered by UPS.
 Both Palletways and UPS are quality, reputable, companies and the vast majority of shipments are delivered rapidly and without any problems.
+UPS will deliver to your front door whilst Palletways, in common with all pallet companies, will deliver to your kerbside / the front of your drive.

 You can also collect from our warehouse in Leicestershire (postcode LE9).
-Please contact us to book in your collection. *Note that collection is temporarily suspended owing to Government restrictions to stop Coronavirus.
-However we can still send our products to you.*
+Please contact us to book in your collection.

 We ship worldwide; and if you are outside of Europe, you can buy on our international website, www.loftzone.com.